1iveowl/CosmosResourceTokenBroker/README.md

 Unfortunately, as of version 3.6.0, `Microsoft.Azure.Cosmos` is not [Linker ready/friendly](https://github.com/Azure/azure-cosmos-dotnet-v3/issues/1243), however it is possible to make it work.

-The best approach to  create a [Linker Description](https://docs.microsoft.com/en-us/xamarin/cross-platform/deploy-test/linker) file, like this:
+The best approach is to create a [Linker Description](https://docs.microsoft.com/en-us/xamarin/cross-platform/deploy-test/linker) file, like this:

 ```xml
 <linker>